bxparks/bigquery-schema-generator/README.md

 lexicographically, which matched the original behavior of `bq load --autodetect`.
 If the `--preserve_input_sort_order` flag is given, the columns in the resulting schema file is not sorted, but preserves the order of appearance in the input JSON data.
-For example, for the following JSON data with the `--preserve_input_sort_order` flag will produce:
+For example, the following JSON data with the `--preserve_input_sort_order` flag will produce:

 ```bash